-2. Hit Photo at the bottom left corner and the photos will be displayed by Year > Collections > Moments.
+2. At the bottom left corner, hit Photo and the photos will be displayed by Year > Collections > Moments.

-3. Go to Moments and hit Select button.
+3. Find the Moments and tap on Select button.

-4. Select photos you want to delete and click the Trash icon at the bottom right corner.
+4. Select photos you want to delete, and at the bottom right corner, click the Trash icon.

 2 Delete Massive Photos on iPod Touch with One Click

-Step 1 and Step 2 are the same as to back up and compress photos.
+The Step 1 and Step 2 are the same as to "Backup & Compress" photos.

-Step 3: Click on Clean of Photos and hit “Backup & Delete”.
+Step 3: Click on "Clean" button of Photos and hit “Backup & Delete”.
 The photo previews will be ranged according to the date, and select unwanted photos or check Select All and Hit Start.